-The student will develop skills in client care techniques used in occupational therapy interventions.
-These interventions include self-care, occupational tasks of daily living, orthoses, prosthetics, adaptive devices, adaptation principles and applications for a myriad of needs and settings.
-Theoretical frames of reference and a wide range of assessment and treatment tools and techniques are addressed.
+The student will develop skills in client care techniques used in occupational therapy interventions in all therapeutic settings.
+Interventions include self-care, occupational tasks of daily living, orthoses, prosthetics, adaptive devices, adaptation principles and applications for a myriad of needs and ages.
+Theoretical frames of reference using a wide range of assessment and treatment tools and techniques are addressed.
 This course affords the student opportunities to engage in the initiation of and practice with assessment tools and adaptive intervention techniques.

-Coreq: OT 615L
+Prereq: OT 531 Coreq: OT 615L